 6.4.11.
 Use forceps to gently peel the cranial bones from the brain hemispheres.

 6.4.12.
 Lift the brain with a spatula, and use scissors to carefully dissect the cranial nerve fibers that fix it to the skull.
-Place the brain into a 15 mL tube filled with 4% PFA in PBS.

 6.4.13.
-Place the brain on a plastic dish, cut out the cerebellum and olfactory bulbs, and separate the hemispheres.
+Place the brain on a plastic dish, cut out the cerebellum and olfactory bulbs, and place the brain into a 15 mL tube filled with 4% PFA in PBS.

 6.5.
 Cryo-section the mouse brain